IntoTheVoid-61/DOBOT-Magician-E6-ROS2/README.md

 ## **TODO FarmBeast specific**
 **Specific functionalities to add and or fix before deployment**
  - Add perception framework and integrate into moveit_task_constructor framework
- - Migrate necessary launch files to dobot_e6_bringup, with ExecuteTaskSolutionCapability
+ - Migrate necessary launch files to dobot_e6_bringup, with ExecuteTaskSolutionCapability and evaluate on real platform (partial completion)
  - Model the final end effector and add it to URDF
  - Add hardware interface for the final end effector